nickheyer/lynks.h/README.md

             }`
         - Could also do it recursively, however foundation needs to be built before implementation.

 My markdown skills are not good.
 Bare with me here.
+Check out lynks.c for very detailed descriptions of how these lynks are implemented.